 - Removal of primary (baby) teeth.
 Baby teeth usually fall out by themselves, or are knocked out when the child has a mouth impact.
-We only take them out when an adult tooth is coming in and doesn’t have room to grow properly.
+We only take them out when an adult tooth is coming in and doesn’t have room to erupt properly.

-- This involves cutting the piece of tissue connecting the tongue to the mouth.
+- Frenectomy.
+This involves cutting the piece of tissue connecting the tongue to the mouth.
 The procedure is done when the frenulum is too short or tight, making it difficult for a baby to breastfeed.